Brainiac: Science Abuse: Forged results

 At least one faked result has surfaced: the alkali metal experiments.
 The experiment aimed to illustrate periodic trends in the alkali metal series.
 It showed the violent reactions of metallic sodium and potassium with water, in which the hydrogen produced subsequent explosions, and intended to demonstrate the even greater reactivity of rubidium and caesium by dropping them into a water-filled bathtub.
 The reaction was not particularly spectacular, and the crew substituted explosives for the alkali metals.
-A wire connected to an offscreen detonator can be observed on the bathtub filled with water for a brief moment during the caesium experiment.
+A wire connected to an offscreen detonator can be observed on the side of the bathtub filled with water for a brief moment during the caesium experiment.

 The Brainiac staff have admitted that the explosions had been faked.
 According to Tom Pringle, Brainiac's "Dr Bunhead", very little occurred in the real reaction of caesium and water, as the large volume of water over it drowned out the thermal shock wave that should have shattered the bathtub.
 The crew decided to set up a bomb in the tub and used the footage of that explosion.

 Similar experiments with caesium or rubidium have been repeated; these include Popular Science columnist Theodore Gray's experiments, the "Viewer Special Threequel" episode of MythBusters, and an attempt made as part of the Periodic Table of Videos series created by Brady Haran and the University of Nottingham.
 In no case were the rubidium and caesium reactions nearly as violent or explosive as depicted on Brainiac.

-An earlier and more successful attempt was shown on British TV in the 1970s as part of the Open University programmes.
-Here, rubidium splatters around as soon as it hits the water's surface (with some parts sinking and creating more violent bangs).
-Caesium, on the other hand, does create an explosion and destroys the apparatus by shattering the glass and blowing a hole in the side of the container.
+An earlier and more successful attempt was shown on television as part of a documentary produced by the Open University.
+In footage recorded for the documentary, a sequence of experiments is carried out to demonstrate the increasing reactivity of alkali metals, placing them in a glass basin filled with water.
+A sample of rubidium produces a small explosion as soon as it hits the water's surface (with some pieces of the sample floating on the surface of the water and creating additional explosions).
+The experiment is repeated with a sample of caesium, which explodes violently and destroys the basin by shattering the glass.
 This video is available online at The Open University.